Yuxing-Wang-THU/SurveyBrainBody/README.md

 <p style="text-align:justify;"><b>2.
 Body (Morphology)</b>: The physical embodiment (hardware) of an agent, including its shape, material properties, sensor placement, etc. Morphological design determines the agent’s physical capabilities and constraints, thereby impacting its performance and adaptability.</p>

 <p style="text-align:justify;"><b>3.
-Environment (Task)</b>: This includes both task-specific conditions and broader environmental configurations.
+Environment (Interaction constraints)</b>: This includes both task-specific conditions and broader environmental configurations.
 It not only defines the challenge faced by an agent but also provides the necessary feedback for learning and adaptation.
 Task requirements and environmental dynamics are crucial for shaping the agent’s behavior and learning objectives.</p>

 <p style="text-align:justify;"><b>4.
-Co-Design Algorithm (A machine that can co-design other machines)</b>: An effective co-design algorithm integrates the optimization of control, morphology, and environmental interactions.
+Co-Design Algorithm (A machine that can design other machines)</b>: An effective co-design algorithm integrates the optimization of control, morphology, and environmental interactions.
 Unlike traditional methods that treat these components separately, co-design algorithms aim to simultaneously refine all aspects, leading to more efficient and adaptive agents.
 These algorithms leverage advanced techniques to explore and exploit the co-design space, optimizing for performance across diverse tasks and environments.</p>

 <div align=center><img src="images/tax.png" width="95%"></div>

-<b>:book: We provide a detailed analysis of current neural-driven BBCD methods based on the proposed taxonomy.
+<b>:book: We provide a detailed analysis of BBCD methods based on the proposed taxonomy.
 Please refer to our paper when it is available online.</b>

-## BBCD's Framework
+## Optimization Frameworks of BBCD
 The following picture introduces 4 general BBCD frameworks, with the last sub-figure showing an example of the BBCD process for creating a BipedalWalker agent.
 <div align=center><img src="images/over.png" width="100%"></div>